vmware-archive/vsphere-storage-for-docker/CONTRIBUTING.md

 ### Testing configuration
 To deploy the plugin and test code onto a test environment we support a set of Makefile targets.
-There targets rely on environment variables to point to the correct environment.
+These targets rely on environment variables to point to the correct environment.

+**Prerequisite**

+The prerequisite to build and deploy the plugin is to have a DockerHub account.
+If you don't have a DockerHub account, you need to create an account [here](https://hub.docker.com/).

 **Environment variables**:
 - You **need** to set ESX and VM1, VM2 and VM3 environment variables

-- The build will use your `username` (the output of `whoami`) to decide on the `DOCKER_HUB_REPO` name to complete our move to use [managed plugin](https://github.com/vmware/docker-volume-vsphere/blob/master/plugin/Makefile#L30).
-If you want to user another DockerHub repository you need to set `DOCKER_HUB_REPO` as environment variable.
+- The build will use your `username` (the output of `whoami`) to decide on the `DOCKER_HUB_REPO` name to complete our move to use managed plugin.
+If you want to use another DockerHub repository you need to set `DOCKER_HUB_REPO` as environment variable.

 - Test verification is extended using govmomi integration and `govc` cli is **required to set** following environment variables.
   - `GOVC_USERNAME` & `GOVC_PASSWORD`: user credentials for logging in to `ESX IP`